KO-D 10-Man Tag Team Championship

-Title history
+Like most professional wrestling championships, the title is won as a result of a scripted match.
+The current title holders are Keigo Nakamura, To-y, Yuya Koroku, Yuki Ishida and Kazuma Sumi.

+History

 Recognizing the difficulty of scheduling matches for the title, DDT announced that as long as the captain of the reigning champions and two other members are present, title matches can be held with two replacement members taking the other two spots in the team.
 These replacement members would, however, not be recognized as official champions.

 On December 21, 2020, the title was vacated and became the KO-D 8-Man Tag Team Championship due to the difficulty of scheduling a proper title defense during the COVID-19 pandemic.

 On February 14, 2021, at Kawasaki Strong 2021, the team of Shinya Aoki, Super Sasadango Machine, Antonio Honda and Kazuki Hirata won the vacant title.
 On March 28, at Judgement, they lost the title in their first defense against Team Thoroughbred (Sanshiro Takagi, Yukio Naya, Chikara and Yabe Nakan).
-On December 28, it was announced that the title would revert back to its original 10-man tag team form with the team of Sanshiro Takagi, Akito, Soma Takao, Gota Ihashi and Yuki Ishida challenging in a 5-on-4 handicap match on January 3, 2022.
+On December 28, it was announced that the title would revert to its original 10-man tag team form with the team of Sanshiro Takagi, Akito, Soma Takao, Gota Ihashi and Yuki Ishida challenging in a 5-on-4 handicap match on January 3, 2022.

 Names

+Belt design

+A unique aspect of the title is that each belt has a different color strap: red, blue, green, yellow, and pink (temporarily retired for the 8-man version).